AP Johnson Blog About Consulting

 Give team members a forum to publicly highlight the great work their colleagues are doing.
 Not only is this a nice morale booster for the team, but it also gives managers more visibility into outstanding work, peer support, and mentorship that might have otherwise gone unnoticed.

 Remote work has many advantages, but it also comes with a few major challenges.
-The lack of visibility into team interactions is a big one, and it can cause real damage if left unchecked.To avoid losing top talent and fostering toxic cultures, managers should make an effort to promote open communication and encourage regular feedback.
+Limited visibility into team dynamics is a big one, and it can cause real damage if left unchecked.To avoid fostering a toxic culture and losing top talent, managers should make an effort to promote open communication and encourage regular feedback.
 When done right, this can turn an organizational weakness into a competitive advantage that helps attract, grow, and retain top talent.

 Join my newsletter to get new posts straight to your inbox: